Mimicking counterfactual outcomes to estimate causal effects: Proof of main result

 \subsection{Discretization and choices of conditional distributions}

-We return to the continuous-time setting and define a discretization of the covariate- and treatment process $Z$, on which we will later apply the result of the previous section.
-We also choose versions of the conditional distribution functions given this discretized process.
+We return to the continuous-time setting and define a discretization of the covariate- and treatment process $Z$.
+Later, we will apply the result of the previous section to this discretized continuous-time setting.
+This section also chooses versions of the conditional distribution functions given this discretized process.